 Though, as a witness, you are not necessarily under suspicion in federal criminal proceedings, it is highly important that you have qualified legal representation throughout every stage of a federal criminal case, from investigation to trial.

-Former United States Attorney Felice Duffy and former federal defender Paul Thomas are trial lawyers who understand the importance of skilled witness representation, so please call Duffy Law, LLC at 203-946-2000 as soon as possible for assistance.
+Our team of Connecticut defense attorneys understand the importance of proficient witness representation, so please call Duffy Law, LLC at 203-946-2000 as soon as possible for assistance.